Flame & Citron: Plot

 Set after the Nazi invasion of Denmark, the film focuses on the Holger Danske resistance group's Bent Faurschou Hviid (known as Flammen) and Jørgen Haagen Schmith (known as Citronen).
 In a bar, Bent flirts with a woman, who identifies herself as Ketty Selmer and disturbs him by saying his real name.
 Bent follows and confronts her, whereupon she says she is a courier running messages between Stockholm and Copenhagen.

 Aksel Winther, Bent and Jørgen's handler, asks them to kill Elisabeth Lorentzen, Horst Gilbert, and Hermann Seibold–members of the Abwehr, German military intelligence.
 Bent and Jørgen argue over it as they kill only Danes, to reduce the chance of Nazi retaliation.
 Winther claims to be acting on orders from the government in exile.
 Bent kills Lorentzen but fails to kill Gilbert and Seibold.
 Jørgen, his wife, Bodil and their daughter, Ann, celebrate Ann's birthday in their car as they lack money, and Bodil laments over their relationship.
-Later, Bent, Jørgen and Whinter meet Spex from the Danish Army Intelligence.
+Later, Bent, Jørgen and Winther meet Spex from the Danish Army Intelligence.
 He says there will be no more attacks, as they need peace for a big attack.
 They agree not to follow Spex's order and Jørgen kills Gilbert.
 That night, Jørgen robs a grocery store and takes the products to his family; however, Bodil announces she is seeing another man.

 After several members of the resistance are killed by the Gestapo, Winther suspects they have an informant.
 Later, Bent visits Ketty's hotel and they have sex.
 Jørgen visits his wife and advises her boyfriend to treat her properly or he will return.
 In a meeting, Winther says the informer is Ketty and orders her death.
 Bent meets Ketty; she tells him she works for Winther and for army intelligence and that Winther does not work for the British.
-Winther, involved with Gilbert and Seibold, had ordered their death to not to be seen as a traitor.
+Winther, involved with Gilbert and Seibold, had ordered their death not to be seen as a traitor.
 Bent and Jørgen search for Winther in a bar and discover that he has escaped to Stockholm.
 They realize it is a trap, and escape from the Gestapo.
 They decide to kill Karl Heinz Hoffmann, the Gestapo leader and then take over the Gestapo's favorite restaurant.
 Bent abandons his plan when he sees approaching police.
 That night, Ketty says to Bent that he and Jørgen should go to Stockholm.
 In the meeting, they are offered positions in the Danish Army but refuse.
 A man called Ravnen gives them the name of the real informer and Jørgen kills him.